JustasB/hoc2swc/README.md

 `nrniv -python path/to/hoc2swc.py -path/to/cell.hoc -path/to/converted.swc`

+The command will start NEURON, load the HOC file, and convert it to SWC.

 ## If you compiled NEURON+Python

 To install the library, simply type in `pip install hoc2swc` in your terminal.